aws-samples/mlops-multi-account-terraform/README.md

-# SageMaker MLOps Multi Account Setup with GitHub and Terraform
+# Build an enterprise grade MLOps platfrom on AWS using Github and Terraform

 ## Introduction